KallosP/CSC_365_Group_Project/docs/peer_review_response.md

 10. Fixed so that name is required.
 11. Similar to `9`, if the user doesn't want to use those fields, then they exclude them from the request.
 All excluded information is set to `NULL`.
 12. Will consider this for a future endpoint.
+### (Emanuel Gonzalez)
+1. Not a priority at the moment, but can add later if time allows.
+2. The end_date column serves as the date of completion.
+3. Will consider.
+4. Seems redundant / cluttered if we are to implement a projects table.
+5. Good idea, will consider implementing.
+6. Would decrease clutter/messiness for `tags` table, though not a priority at the moment.
+Will consider changing in the future.
+7. Will consider, but not a big priority since the user can already customize tags through the tag endpoints.
+8. This would be redundant, as the user can already update the tags with the relevant tag endpoints.
+9. Great idea, just added it.
+10. We are considering adding statistical analysis in a future complex endpoint which would cover this.
+11. Will consider adding this.
+12. Will consider adding this, but each user should really only be concerned with their own tasks.
+13. Done, great idea.
+14. Seems like a cool idea, but we don't have anything at the moment needing additional user auth.
+Will keep in mind.

 ## Test Results
 ### (Sophia Chang)
 All tests work as intended/no errors found.
 ### (Emanuel Gonzalez)
+All tests work as intended/no errors found.
 ### (Srish Maulik)
 ### (Sri Bala)